ykmaeng/ykmaeng.github.io/docs/ielts-writing-vocabulary-for-medicine/index.md

-# IELTS Writing Vocabulary for Medicine
+# IELTS: Writing Vocabulary for Medicine

 1. **Alternative medicine**: Medical practices that are not part of standard care.
 Examples include acupuncture and herbal treatments.